Email Us

 • Health Savings Accounts (HSA) help alleviate the burden of medical expenses and provide some tax advantages.
 Only high deductible health insurance policies qualify.

 • Washington State residents do not pay individual income tax.
-Businesses may need to collect sales tax and fulfill other reporting requirements.
+Businesses need to collect sales tax and fulfill other reporting requirements.
 Visit the Washington State Department of Revenue's website for more information.
+If you are an Oregon-based business and conducting operations in Washington, you may be subject to sales and excise tax reporting and payments.

 • Resources You Can Use